UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 * Too many filters will lead to clumsiness of the dashboard which may dissuade a potential user.

 * We also decided not to include the Top 3 crimes table that was mentioned in the proposal becuase this information was evident from the bar chart that reported total cases as we have displated this in descending order.
-Instead, we replaced this section with a bar plot that looks at total reported cases by crime category and weekday.
+Instead, we replaced this section with a bar plot that looks at total reported cases by crime category and weekday for each neighbourhood.

 ### 3. What we think our dashboard does well